Curiosity over fear: Healing body and soul at an onsen

-Karie Charlton is the associate pastor of Third Presbyterian Church in Pittsburgh, Pennsylvania.
+Karie Charlton is a PCUSA pastor in Pittsburgh, Pennsylvania.
 She is the leader of the Pittsburgh Chapter of Days for Girls.
 You can find more of her writing in her blog, www.periodpastor.com, or by following her on Facebook and Instagram @periodpastor.

 Karie Charlton offers three words of advice to churches charting a new path.